Wutango7/lab/README.md

 # CISSP Journey (Not really structured.
-Grammar mistakes)
+Grammar mistakes.
+I repeated a lot of terms just to drill in subjects.)
 Materials used:

 Books